Toxic metals found in 60 commonly consumed beverages - Breaking Latest News

 Future research perspectives

 According to the researchers most of these elements found in the drinks presumably come from contaminated soil.
-“Therefore – said Godebo -, regulations and environmental controls are fundamental to reduce its presence, in order to limit the levels to which humans are exposed.
-However – he continues -, in toxicity it is the dosage that often makes the difference, therefore if the consumption of these drinks is moderate, there is no alarm”.
+“Therefore – said Godebo -, environmental regulations and controls are fundamental to reduce its presence, in order to reduce the risks for humans.
+However – he continues -, in terms of toxicity it is the dosage that often makes the difference, so if the consumption of these drinks is moderate, there is no cause for alarm.”

 The researchers’ next step will now be to conduct a risk analysis based on the data collected to learn about the impacts of toxic metal uptake by children and adults.
 “We are keen to continue exploring what is in our beverages and foods sold to consumers,” Godebo concluded.